jsohlendorff/continuous_time_LTMLE/article.typ

 ]<thm:parameter>

 #proof[
-    The proof is given in the Appendix.
+    The proof is given in the Appendix (Section @section:proofjointdensity).
 ]

 The representation in @thm:parameter has a natural interpretation: